Frequently Asked Questions - Electorate

 The law requires us to use the number of "local government electors".
 In order to be a local government elector, you have to be over 18, and to be included on the Register of Electors for your area.
 Find out how to check whether you're registered to vote, and how to register to vote at the About My Vote website at http://www.aboutmyvote.co.uk/ .

 What's the difference between local government electorate and parliamentary electorate?

-Most people of voting age who are resident in the United Kingdom are entitled to register to vote in all elections.
-However, some foreign citizens who are resident in the United Kingdom can only register as local government electors.
-The same applies to members of the House of Lords.
-United Kingdom citizens living abroad can only register as parliamentary electors.
+United Kingdom citizens of voting age who are resident in the United Kingdom are entitled to register to vote in all elections.
+EU citizens who are resident in the United Kingdom can register as local government electors.
+Commonwealth and Irish Republic citizens who are resident in the United Kingdom, and United Kingdom citizens living abroad, can register as parliamentary electors.
 We use the local government electorate for all of our reviews.

 What about changes to the electorate in the future?

 We consider likely changes to electorate over the following 5 years when we conduct a review.
 To do this, we use information from the local authority on expected new-build and demolitions of dwellings over the period, together with population projections from the National Records of Scotland (formerly the General Register Office for Scotland).
 There's more detail about how we do this in our Information Paper entitled Electoral Reviews: Guidance which is available on the Publications page.